Lubaga Hospital: Location

 The hospital is located on Lubaga Hill, in Lubaga Division, in the western part of Kampala.
 It is located approximately 5.5 km, southwest of Mulago National Referral Hospital.
 This is approximately 5 km, west of Kampala's central business district.
 The coordinates of Lubaga Hospital are: 0°18'15.0"N, 32°33'10.0"E (Latitude:0.304167; Longitude:32.552778).

 Overview

-Rubaga Hospital was started in 1899 by the Missionary Sisters of Our Lady of Africa.
+Lubaga Hospital was started in 1899 by the Missionary Sisters of Our Lady of Africa.
 It is reported to be the oldest Catholic hospital in Uganda.
 It is owned by the Roman Catholic Archdiocese of Kampala and is accredited by the Uganda Catholic Medical Bureau (UCMB).
 The hospital is governed by a Board of Governors appointed by the Archbishop of Kampala.
-Lubaga Hospital is managed by the Hospital Administrative Team.
+Lubaga Hospital is managed by the Executive Director.
 The hospital is affiliated to UCMB.
-It also functions as the teaching hospital for the Lubaga Health Training Institution.
+It also functions as the teaching hospital for the St Micheal Lubaga Hospital Training Institutes.